os2display/middleware/API.md

  * Return: HTTP Status code
  * Status: __Implemented__

-Removes a screen form the local redis server.
-Thereby forcing the backend to be asked about the screens existens on web-socket connection.
+Removes a screen form the local Redis server.
+Thereby forcing the backend to be asked about the screens existents on web-socket connection.

 #### /push/channel